KenSaville/MSUBC_Stock_Tracker_KJS/README.md

 I then reset the ones to zeros at the end of the script.

 This worked for these two files, but could be complicated if only the open price was zero.

+Also included are png files of screenshots for the years 2014,15 and 16 following analysis of the 'multiple year' file.